chriskrunchy/APS360-Project/README.md

 ### Motivation
 The primary motivation for this project is to improve diagnostic accuracy for lung diseases using machine learning, which could be particularly beneficial in areas with a shortage of medical professionals.

-### Model Architecture: Enhanced MultiLevelUNet
+### Model Architecture: Efficient MultiLevelUNet
-The Enhanced MultiLevelUNet, adapted from the traditional U-Net architecture, incorporates several modifications and optimizations to tailor it for chest X-ray classification:
+The Efficient MultiLevelUNet, adapted from the traditional U-Net architecture, incorporates several modifications and optimizations to tailor it for chest X-ray classification:

 - **Downsampling and Bottleneck**: Captures deep contextual information and abstract features.
 - **EfficientNet-Inspired Scaling**: Systematic scaling of network width, depth, and resolution enhances capacity and efficiency.